swt30/thesis/corrections/corrections.md

     However, the point of this section and figure 4.9 was to compare how a change in heating mechanism affects the size of a planet.
 I use the effective (black-body) temperature as a way to compare an equivalent amount of heating when the mechanism is changed.
 For this reason, I never actually constructed planets with mixed heating as described above.
 Instead I constructed planets with *either* internal heating *or* irradiation, then compared their sizes.
 This is what is shown in figure 4.9.

-    I therefore believe there is no problem with the phrase as I have used it.
-Any confusion probably arises because I use it twice, once to refer to the black-body temperature of a planet where energy is generated internally and the second time to refer to the black-body temperature of a planet where energy is generated externally, absorbed by the planet, and re-radiated.
-To make this clearer, I replaced uses of the phrase "effective temperature" with "black-body temperature".
+    Any confusion therefore probably arises because I use the phrase in two different contexts, once to refer to the black-body temperature of a planet where energy is generated internally and the second time to refer to the black-body temperature of a planet where energy is generated externally, absorbed by the planet, and re-radiated.
+To make this clearer, I replaced uses of the phrase "effective temperature" with "black-body temperature" and made sure I explained whether the energy source was taken to be internal or external.
 I also updated the section text and figure 4.9's caption (**p100--p102**) to better explain how I used the black-body temperature as a link to allow us to compare the relative effects of internal and external heating.

 ## List of changes